shundhammer/qdirstat/README.md

 you get when you click on it) should show it, and you can empty the trash from there.

+In Xfce, this works out of the box.
+KDE might need a forced refresh (press F5) in that window.

-For USB sticks, this is usually not necessary; if you have write permission on its toplevel directory, QDirStat will (again in compliance to the XDG trash specification) create a trash directory .Trash-1000 in its toplevel directory which is the fallback if there is no .Trash directory there with the sticky bit set.
+For USB sticks, this explicit toplevel .Trash directory is usually not
+necessary: If you have write permission on its toplevel directory, QDirStat will (again in compliance to the XDG trash specification) create a trash directory .Trash-1000 in its toplevel directory which is the fallback if there is no .Trash directory there with the sticky bit set.
 This would also happen automatically on /data and / if you had write permission there (which is uncommon).

 What the major desktops (KDE, GNOME, Xfce) usually do with their native file managers is to recreate the entire directory tree in your home trash directory